Now available at Ziply Fiber!

 • Food Distribution Program on Indian Reservations (FDPIR)

-Seasonal, Stay Connected, or Vacation Service Customers: This program is not eligible for the Federal Lifeline discount.
-Existing Federal Lifeline customers must remove Federal Lifeline in to enroll in Seasonal, Stay Conn Vacation Service, and reapply for Federal Lifeline upon restoring service.
+Seasonal, Stay Connected, or Vacation Service Customers: This program is not eligible for the Lifeline discount.
+Existing Lifeline customers must remove Lifeline to enroll in Seasonal, Stay Connected and Vacation Service, and must reapply for Lifeline upon restoring service.

-To receive the Federal Lifeline discount each month, you must certify that you or someone in your household is eligible.
-The Federal Communications Commission uses the Universal Services Administration Company to administer the application and re-certification process for the Federal Lifeline program.
-Information can be found at https://www.lifelinesupport.org/get-started/.
+To receive the federal Lifeline discount each month, you must certify that you or someone in your household is eligible.
+The Federal Communications Commission uses the Universal Services Administration Company to administer the application and re-certification process for the federal Lifeline program.
+Information can be found at lifelinesupport.org/get-started/.
 You must verify your continued eligibility annually (or as requested).
-If there is someone else at the address who is receiving a Federal Lifeline discount and you wish to be considered a separate economic unit, the Federal Lifeline Application and proof of eligibility must be submitted along with the Federal Lifeline Household Worksheet (también disponible en español).
+If there is someone else at your address is receiving a federal Lifeline discount and you wish to be considered a separate economic unit, the federal Lifeline application and proof of eligibility must be submitted along with the Federal Lifeline Household Worksheet (también disponible en español).